Grand Prix motorcycle racing: History

 An FIM Road Racing World Championship Grand Prix was first organized by the Fédération Internationale de Motocyclisme in 1949.
 The commercial rights are now owned by Dorna Sports, with the FIM remaining as the sport sanctioning body.
 Teams are represented by the International Road Racing Teams Association (IRTA) and manufacturers by the Motorcycle Sport Manufacturers Association (MSMA).
 Rules and changes to regulations are decided between the four entities, with Dorna casting a tie-breaking vote.
 In cases of technical modifications, the MSMA can unilaterally enact or veto changes by unanimous vote among its members.
 These four entities compose the Grand Prix Commission.

 There have traditionally been several races at each event for various classes of motorcycles, based on engine size, and one class for sidecars.
-Classes for 50 cc, 80 cc, 125 cc, 250 cc, 350 cc, 500 cc, and 750 cc solo machines have existed at some time, and 350 cc and 500 cc sidecars.
+Classes for 50cc, 80cc, 125cc, 250cc, 350cc, 500cc, and 750cc solo machines have existed at some time, and 350cc and 500cc sidecars.
 Up through the 1950s and most of the 1960s, four-stroke engines dominated all classes.
 In the 1960s, due to advances in engine design and technology, two-stroke engines began to take root in the smaller classes.